 From App registrations in Azure AD, select your application.

 Copy the Application ID and store it in your application code.

-Provide a description of the key, and a duration for the key.
-When done, select Save.
+Provide a description of the secret, and a duration.
+When done, select Add.

-After saving the key, the value of the key is displayed.
+After saving the client secret, the value of the client secret is displayed.
 Copy this value because you aren't able to retrieve the key later.
 You provide the key value with the application ID to sign in as the application.
 Store the key value where your application can retrieve it.

 You must have sufficient permissions to register an application with your Azure AD tenant, and assign the application to a role in your Azure subscription.